-We have to mention that almost any network-related application can interfere with your Internet connection, therefore be sure to check your installed applications.
-In some cases you might have to remove certain applications to fix this problem.
+We have to mention that almost any network-related application can interfere with your Internet connection.
+Therefore be sure to check your installed applications.
+In some cases, you might have to remove some to fix this problem.

-- Right click Chrome and choose Properties from the menu.
+- Right-click the Chrome extension and choose Properties from the menu.

-- Check Run this program as an administrator.
+- Go to the Compatibility tab and check Run this program as an administrator.

 - Click Apply and OK.

-- When Internet Options window opens, go to Advanced tab and click the Reset button.
+- When the Internet Options window opens, go to the Advanced tab and click the Reset button.

 - Select Delete personal settings if you wish and click the Reset button.